Have questions? We're here.

 Option 1 – Morning experience: The Curious Case of Salvador Dalí

-Your day starts with a drive, crossing the border into Spain, where you visit the birthplace of one of the world's great surrealist artists, Salvador Dalí.
+Your day starts with a drive, crossing the border into Spain, where you visit the birthplace of one of the world’s great surrealist artists, Salvador Dalí.
 Few artists struck an exotic pose as well as Salvador Domingo Felipe Jacinto Dalí i Domènech.
-Famed for his dripping clocks, dream-induced flying tigers, and emotive spherical portraits, Dalí flaunted the art world's most artistic moustache, a persistently surprised expression, and the mind of a genius.
-True to his unique style, Dali roamed his hometown of Figueres, wearing a bread hat, leopard prints, and stripey suits.
-It is no wonder that a series of sculpted boiled eggs tops the museum dedicated to him!
-This theatre-like gallery is a 'stand and wonder', raise an eyebrow, laugh-out-loud style of museum.
+Famed for his dripping clocks, dream-induced flying tigers, and emotive spherical portraits, Dalí flaunted the art world’s most artistic mustache, a persistently surprised expression and the mind of a genius.
+True to his unique style, Dali roamed his hometown of Figueres, wearing a bread hat, leopard prints and stripy suits.
+It is no wonder that the museum dedicated to him is topped by a series of sculpted boiled eggs!
+This theater-like gallery is a ‘stand and wonder’, raise an eyebrow, laugh- out-loud style of museum.
 You leave with more questions than answers, but you also leave wanting to go back.

 Option 2 – Morning experience: Collioure – A Fauvist mecca